Brain-derived neurotrophic factor (BDNF) Suggest an improvement to this article

 1. BDNF levels among people with depression may inform treatment decisions

-2. Low BDNF levels are common in anxiety disorders
+2. Low BDNF levels are typical in anxiety disorders

-3. High BDNF levels are seen in anorexia nervosa
+3. High BDNF levels occur in anorexia nervosa

 11. BDNF expression is influenced by dietary factors and nutritional status